mdoodykx/kx-vscode/README.md

 ## kdb language server

 A kdb language server is bundled with the kdb VS Code extension.
-It offers various common features to aid in the development of kdb code within VS Code, including:
+It offers various common features to aid in the development of kdb code, including:

 - [Syntax highlighting and linting](#syntax-highlighting)
 - [Code navigation](#code-navigation)